Any cancer may metastasize to bone, but metastases from carcinomas are the most common, particularly those arising in the following areas:

 If bone destruction is extensive, resulting in imminent or actual pathologic fracture, surgical fixation or resection and reconstruction may be required to provide stabilization and help minimize morbidity.
-When the primary cancer has been removed and only a single bone metastasis remains (especially if the metastatic lesion appears ≥ 1 yr after the primary tumor), en bloc excision sometimes combined with radiation therapy, chemotherapy, or both rarely may be curative.
-Insertion of methyl methacrylate into the spine (kyphoplasty or vertebraplasty) relieves pain and expands and stabilizes compression fractures that do not have epidural soft-tissue extension.
+When the primary cancer has been removed and only limited bone metastasis remains (especially if the metastatic lesion appears ≥ 1 year after the primary tumor), en bloc excision sometimes combined with radiation therapy, chemotherapy, or both rarely may be curative.
+Insertion of methyl methacrylate into the spine (kyphoplasty or vertebraplasty) relieves pain and expands and stabilizes compression fractures that do not have epidural soft tissue extension.

-Carcinomas of breast, lung, and prostate are the most common sources of metastatic bone tumors.
+Carcinomas of breast, lung, prostate, and kidney are the most common sources of metastatic bone tumors.

 Bone metastases should be suspected in patients with known cancer, when pain is at more than one site, and/or when findings on imaging studies suggest metastases.